InjectiveLabs/injective-lists/ts-scripts/tokens/README.md

 ### Insurance token

 These are tokens representing tokens shares of the insurance funds created on Injective.
-It’s denom have the following format `share{id}`
+It’s denom has the following format `share{id}`

 Created with the following characteristics: